ufidon/cd/mod3/cds.md

 💡 Demo
 ---
 - ❶ Run the sample instructions in (p28) on (p25)
-- ❷ An example assembly program
+- ❷ An example assembly program with instructions in (p22-23)
   - calculates:
     - 83 - (2 + 3) ;represented in signed 2s complement
   - given